Welcome to the Summer term!

 It is important that your child has their school water bottle in school at all times - please ensure these only contain water.

 Please don’t hesitate to come and see us to discuss any of the above or if there are any problems or questions you have.
-We want to ensure all pupils feel welcome and well settled in school, as well as enjoying a productive and successful term.

 Thank you for your ongoing support.